arghyadeep10/Inventory_Management_System/Inventory_Management_System/README.md

+# Inventory_Management_System
+This Inventory Management System, written in Python (and using SQLite3 database) allows a warehouse to manage and maintain its inventory, monitor its products, their stock quantity, its list of suppliers and distributor, and also past records of supplies, receivals and damages.

 <h1>PROJECT DOCUMENTATION</h1>

-PROJECT NAME: Inventory Management System
+PROJECT NAME: Inventory Management System <br>
-LANGUAGE USED: Python
+LANGUAGE USED: Python <br>
-PROJECT TYPE: Command Line Interface
+PROJECT TYPE: Command Line Interface <br>
-AUTHOR NAME: Arghyadeep Acharya
+AUTHOR NAME: Arghyadeep Acharya <br>

-<h3>PROJECT STATS:</h3>
+### PROJECT STATS: <br>
-Number of lines: 4193
+Number of lines: 4193 <br>
-Number of utility functions: 32
+Number of utility functions: 32 <br>
-Number of driver functions : 1 (the main() function) Database Used: sqlite3
+Number of driver functions : 1 (the main() function) <br>
+Database Used: sqlite3 <br>
-Database Type: SQL (and permanent database)
+Database Type: SQL (and permanent database) <br>

-<h3>HOW TO INITIATE/RUN PROJECT:</h3>
+### HOW TO INITIATE/RUN PROJECT:
 Install Python 3 on your machine
 Open Terminal in your machine
   1. Clone the project and store it in your computer